cmitsakopoulos/Pasteur_Internship/README.md

 # Pasteur_Internship

-## Preamble
+## Introduction
 This project analyses the polyreactive behaviour of Natural Antibodies (NAbs) to understand their epitopic valency based on a combination of Amino Acid (AA) and biophysical descriptors.
 Publicly available antibody and corresponding antigen sequence data were used to compute biophysical descriptors (i.e. Natural Antibody Database).
-These descriptors were then prepared to train machine learning models to predict the relationship between an antibody's characteristics and those of a corresponding antigen Initial modelling experiments involved a `Multi-Layer Perceptron` (MLP) with two hidden layers of 100 neurons each, using a `Leaky ReLU` activation function, and a linear activation function for the output layer.
-Further testing was conducted with a stacked regression model, combinining a `HistGradientBoostingRegressor` and `RidgeCV` as base estimators, with a final `RidgeCV` model working as a meta-regressor, aimed at learning how to impute antigenic sequence/biophysical descriptors from just antibody data.
-However, the scarcity of publicly available data was evident during ML training performance validation and no amount of tweaking could fix that issue.
-As such, any further experimentation was stopped, prompting for the project's methodology to be changed such that: the data processing pipeline becomes a centre point of development, not only automating every step of data preprocessing but also tackling data analysis itself (i.e. replacing standalone ML approaches).

-**Therefore, the objective shifts from predicting epitopes with high specificty, to a more pragmatic approach which seeks to approximate antibody epitopes through clustering techniques, overcoming the issue of restricted data availability.**

 # Pipeline GUI

-In this version you are greeted with a welcome on which you can select a number of columns from your source data files; columns to include in the platform's standardised analysis format.
-The column to the left of your webpage will give you the option to shift between the different components of the platform: namely, between the welcome page-issuing instructions-and the analysis dashboard on which all of the analysis takes place.
+To improve user experience a welcome page asks a user to upload an example `.csv` (ex. protein sequences with some metadata of your project), which is scanned with the system providing you a list of data columns that you can include in clustering your analysis.
+Importantly, to save time and effort from the user, instead of formatting your `.csv` file to match the style used by the platform's calculation and storage faculties, the dropdown list will send instructions to the system on how to parse your unique `.csv` file.

 ### Welcome Page
 ![welcome_page](./Images/welcome_page_early.png)

+Navigating the platform from the sidebar on the left, you can select the "*Clustering Analysis*" to bring up the central analysis page.
+In the analysis page you can: contains file storage management, HDBSCAN and Spectral clustering options on all provided sequences, repeat

+As mentioned in the preamble, the key backend modifications focus on shifting from ML and antigen imputation, to explicit feature analysis for sequence clustering.
+Leveraging techniques previously used in Support Vector Machines for understanding protein sequences, i.e. CTD statistics, were used distinguish proteins and gain a low level "understanding" of their morphology and reactivity - without need for 3D data from ex.
+X-Ray diffraction.
+By generating normalised pairwise distance matrices of CDR3H, CTD statistics and BLOSUM45 comparisons, I convert the distances to affinities, then perform similarity network fusion to conjoin CTD and BLOSUM pairwise affinities to generate a single fused matrix for clustering analysis.
+All of this, wrapped in a Python based - local host server - graphical interface, will allow a user to cluster (HDBSCAN / Spectral) their CDR3H sequences, with parsing, computation, storage and visualisation tasks fully automated by an Object Oriented backend.
+Therefore, instead of imputing CDR3H valencies, one can observe the clusters to which CDR3H sequences with no known antigen belong to and draw conclusions from there.

 ### Projection of distance matrix to space
 ![umap_projection](./Images/distance_comp_projection.png)
 ### Clustering upon distance projection
 ![cluster_example](./Images/clustering_early.png)

-# Pipeline CLI
+# Pipeline CLI (Under development)

-Designed to be used in a server environment if needed, the CLI version was the first version of this piepline, developed to faithfully reproduce the project's experimentation process.
-Nonetheless, the design patterns and object oriented approach enable this application to be expanded or modified to one's needs.
+Designed to be used in a server environment, the CLI version is an argsparse based alternative to the GUI version which wraps the Object-Oriented backend much the same.
+Although some features are kept absent (i.e. data visualisation, CTD-BLOSUM statistic comparison) due to a lack of time to implement them / debugging.

 Issue commands with the following logic (UNIX):